craigalder/N741Hmwk7/Hmwk7AnswerKey.md

 ### Suppose we recode `SleepHrsNight` into optimal and suboptimal sleep

-To use the code similar to what we did above, it'll be best to create a categorical.binary outcome.
+To use the code based on what we did above, it'll be best to create a categorical.binary outcome.
 Let's suppose that if the person got 7-9 hours of sleep each night that is optimal sleep time, but any sleep times less than 7 hours or more than 9 hours is considered suboptimal.

+***NOTE: Keep this issue in mind when it comes to sleep times, just because we have Sleep Hours per Night as a numeric/somewhat continuous variable, too much can be bad just as too little, so this outcome probably has a non-linear and probably somewhat quadratic type of response, so a linear approach to this outcome might not be the best anyway.
+Another idea is to break this outcome into 3 categories or "classes" for subjects with too little sleep, just right and too much sleep - each may have different clinical implications.***

-I'll use the same approach as above and same variable subset.
+I'll use the same approach as above for a new variable created below `SleepOptimal` and same 10 selected variables subset.

 ``` r
 # build dataset for these 10 variables and SleepHrsNight